COVID-19 Information for Courage Classic 2021

 Differences in 2021

-The start/finish line will likely be spread out over a mile long road to keep from crowding.
+The start line will be spread out over a mile long road to keep from crowding.
+Please start anywhere along Copper Road.